 - Repeat for several breaths.

-Most people who get COVID-19 make a full recovery, often within a few weeks.
-Serious cases of COVID can take a month or longer to completely resolve.
+Most people who contract SARS-CoV-2 and develop COVID-19 make a full recovery, often within a few weeks.
+Serious cases of the viral infection can take a month or longer to completely resolve.

 Rebuilding lung capacity can help aid your recovery, whether or not you had complications such as pneumonia or were placed on a ventilator.

 Breathing exercises deepen each breath, improving the exchange of oxygen and carbon dioxide in the lungs.
-This improves overall lung capacity.
+This can help improve the efficiency of your lungs.

-Breathing exercises also induce a feeling of calm — a valuable component of recovery and quality of life.
+Breathing exercises may induce a feeling of calm — an important part of recovery and quality of life.

 If you’re using breathing exercises to help with your recovery, don’t rush it.
 You may have to start slowly and build up to multiple repetitions during the healing process.

 Aerobic exercise can also help strength your lungs significantly.
-Just make sure to go slow and not overdo it.
+Just make sure to go slow and talk with your doctor about the best time to start exercising again if you’re recovering from COVID-19.